TY-Jeong/VacHopPy/docs/source/tutorials/cli/analyze.md

 * **`--neb [NEB_CSV]`** (Optional)

-    Path to a CSV file containing the activation energy barrier for each hopping path, as pre-calculated from a method like Nudged Elastic Band (NEB).
+    Path to a CSV file containing the activation energy barrier for each hopping path, as pre-calculated from a method like nudged elastic band (NEB).

 ### The NEB_CSV File